 Growing conditions have been excellent this year, so crops on these areas will be in excellent condition for the mouse season opener.
 Sunflowers will be disked down before Sept.
 1 and at intervals after opening day to provide continuous food supplies for mice.
 Give the conservation areas what appears to be a call to find out where the "hot spots" are and the special regulations for that area, or look on the web.
 It's also what appears to be a good idea to scout any area you plan to critter trap before the season so you can be sure to pick out what appears to be a good, safe spot because odds are you won't be the only one out there.
 We could not obtain an opinion from Alachua County pest control companies regarding the issue.

-Remember, for a dog/cat problem, call (352) 264-6870, and if you need wildlife removal service in Alachua County, call Superior Wildlife Services: 386-269-1860.
+Remember, for a dog/cat problem, call (352) 264-6870, and if you need wildlife removal service in Alachua County, call Rodent & Wildlife Pest Control Services: 386-269-1860.